SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Archives-Workgroup/Docs/GoogleDocs/1MIItGDkPIBMA6x-_rvIaWvpRE_sKkkz9TdEhao_MVwM/doc-text-only.md

 AI risk management and mitigation

 How to ensure trust and accountability  ?
+I think all human-ai-interaction should be recorded, thus keeping it Decentralized